-Danny's wake and funeral was a fitting testimony to his brilliant life and I wish to place on record my sincere thanks and gratitude to my colleagues at Ulster GAA, the Down County Committee, Fr.
-Charlie Byrne PP, the PSNI and in particular St. Mary's GAC, Burren for their co-operation, efforts and support in ensuring that a difficult logistical operation ran smoothly from start to finish.
+testimony to his brilliant life and I at Ulster GAA, the Down County and support in ensuring that a difficult logistical operation ran smoothly from start to finish.
 Above all I thank and commend the Murphy family for their dignity throughout and their unstinting support for the 'GAA family' during this time.